Some time ago, an Ivy League MBA candidate working on their thesis emailed us,

 asking some pointed questions about workplace drug testing, including cost.

 We have published our interaction here in an attempt to answer these questions that others may also have.

-(Read our answers to drug testing cost and other questions directly below!)
+(Read our answers to drug testing cost and the other questions directly below!)

 From: Adam [redacted]

 Subject: Corporate Drug Testing Cost and other questions

 My name is Adam [last name redacted] and I am currently enrolled in the [name redacted] MBA program.
 I am doing a persuasive presentation on why it is necessary for corporations to test for the illegal use of drugs.
 I was hoping that you would be able to answer a few of my questions including one about drug testing cost: